-2.11 Spectral Line Modes
+3.11 Spectral Line Modes

-The VLA correlator is wondrously flexible, and can provide data in many ways.
-The various spectral line modes currently available are shown in Table VII and described below.
+The VLA correlator is very flexible, and can provide data in many ways.
+The various spectral line modes currently available are shown in Tables 10 and 11 and described below.

 Most modes are distinguished by a code comprising a number followed by zero, one, or two letters.
 The number refers to the number of spectra being produced, the letters describe which IF channels are involved.
 Recall that each VLA antenna returns four signals: these are the RCP and LCP for each of two separately tuned frequencies.
 These signals are referred to as IF channels, and are named A, B, C, and D. The first two represent RCP, and latter two LCP.
 IF channels A and C are at one frequency; B and D are at another.
-The spectral line modes can subdivide these IF channels into four to 512 units, evenly spaced in frequency across the bandwidth of the input IF channel or channels.
-These narrower units are referred to as "spectral line channels".
-In addition to these interferometric spectra, autocorrelation spectra for all antennas are produced.
+The spectral line modes can subdivide these IF channels into four to 512 units, evenly spaced in frequency across the bandwidth of the input